 Hunting and Trapping Seasons, Dates and Limits 2

 General Hunting and Trapping Regulations 3-10

 Hunter Education Requirement 8

-Reporting Natural Resources Law Violations 9
+Reporting Natural Resources Law Violations

 Public Meetings 6

 Deer Hunting Regulations 11-33

 White-tailed Deer Hunting Seasons Tables

 Antlerless Season 21

-Archery and Crossbow Seasons
+Archery and Crossbow Seasons 26

 Buck Firearms Season 28

 Muzzleloader Season 30

-Special Split Youth, Class Q/QQ and Class XS Antlerless Season
+Special Split Youth, Class Q and Class XS Antlerless Season 32

 Chronic Wasting Disease - Questions and Answers 33

 Youth Hunting Seasons 32

 Mountaineer Heritage Season 34

 Bear Hunting Regulations 35-40

 Archery and Crossbow Seasons

 Firearms Season 39

 Turkey Hunting Regulations 41

-Boar Hunting Regulations 43
+Wild Boar Hunting Regulations 43

 License Fees and Information 44

 This pamphlet is a summary of the applicable laws and regulations governing hunting and trapping in West Virginia.
-The West Virginia Code and the West Virginia Code of Rules contain the details of these laws and regulations.
-Both publications are available for review in the Director's Office and Division of Natural Resources District Offices.
-Copies of the official regulations may be obtained from the West Virginia Secretary of State.
+It is created for your convenience, and designed to provide simplified statements of the controlling law.
+However, nothing contained herein shall be read to preempt or supercede the laws themselves.
+Instead, the West Virginia Code and the West Virginia Code of State Rules are, at all times, the controlling laws, and if there is a conflict or a question, it is the West Virginia Code and West Virginia Code of State Rules which prevail.
+Both the West Virginia Code and the West Virginia Code of State Rules are available for review in the Director's Office and at the Division of Natural Resources District Offices.
+Copies of the Code may also be found at: https://code.wvlegislature.gov.
+Copies of the Code of State Rules can be obtained from the West Virginia Secretary of State.